Privacy

 Does your firm hold information about me?

-If you are involved in a call with my firm, then my firm will normally record the call in order to make a more accurate note of any information disclosed or advice given.
+If you are involved in a call with my firm, then my firm might record the call to make a more accurate note of the discussion.

 Why does your firm obtain information about me?